f5devcentral/f5-big-iq-lab/docs/class12/module2/module2.rst

 **Goal:**

-In this lab, we will review the analytics available in BIG-IQ 7.0
+In this lab, we will review the analytics available in BIG-IQ.

 **Tasks:**